Dynamics of stochastic approximation with iterate-dependent Markov noise under verifiable conditions in compact state space with the stability of iterates not ensured: Conclusion

 \section{Conclusion}

 In this paper, we describe asymptotic and non-asymptotic convergence analysis of stochastic approximation recursions with Markov iterate-dependent noise using the lock-in probability framework.
-Our results show that we are able to recover the same bound available for lock-in probability in the literature for the much stronger i.i.d noise.
+Our results show that we are able to recover the same bound available for lock-in probability in the literature for the much stronger i.i.d noise case.
 Such results are used to calculate sample complexity estimate of such stochastic approximation recursions which are then used for predicting the optimal step size.
 Moreover, our results are extremely useful to prove almost sure convergence to specific attractors in cases where asymptotic tightness of the iterates can be proved easily.
-An interesting future direction will be to extend this analysis for two-timescale scenarios, both with and without Markov iterate-dependent noise.
+An interesting future direction will be to extend this analysis to two-timescale scenarios with coupling both ways between the recursions and, both with and without Markov iterate-dependent noise.